pvieito/VGASimulatorKit/README.md

 # VGASimulatorKit

-Swift framework and tool to parse and render frames from VGA simulations.
+Swift framework and tool to parse and render frames from VGA output files.

 ## Usage